 Section 162(m) of the U.S. Internal Revenue Code, as amended (the "IRC"), generally disallows a tax deduction to public corporations for nonperformance-based compensation in excess of \$1 million paid for any fiscal year to certain named executive officers.
-The Compensation Committee requires certain components of executive compensation to be performance-based.
-Considering that as of 2008, two-thirds of the executive restricted stock unit awards are based on achievement of performance goals, and 70 percent of the annual non-equity incentive is based on the achievement of performance goals, the Compensation Committee concluded that it was important to qualify the compensation as performance-based under Section 162(m).
+In 2008, our Shareholders approved the material terms of the performance goals related to certain awards under the Amended and Restated Incentive Compensation Plan, thus allowing the Company to treat two-thirds of the executive stock units based on achieving performance goals and 70% of the annual non-equity incentive as qualified "performance-based" compensation, thereby allowing the requisite deductibility for federal income tax purposes.